MayankTahil/management-stack/README.md

 > **Note:** This repo is currently still underdevelopment.
 Please feel free to contribute via pull requests.

+> **Pre-Req:** Only thing required prior to deploying this project is an Ubuntu machine which you can SSH into and 10 free IP's on your local subnet.

 # Overview

 * Management Services